leftmike/sqltest/README.md

     (1 = 'abc');
 ```

-See `sql/testdata/sql/create.sql` and `sql/testdata/sql/insert_bool.sql` for more examples of
+See `testdata/sql/create.sql` and `testdata/sql/insert_bool.sql` for more examples of
 template usage.

 ## Adding SQL Implementations

-See the godoc for this package.
+Package sqltestdb is used to test SQL compatibility between different implementations.

+Implementations that have a database driver for Go should be added to `./gosql.go`.

+Otherwise, `RunTests` should be called directly.